dht93/imgur_python/README.md

 # imgur_python
 Python script to download images from Imgur.
-The script also creates a sqlite database file to keep track of downloaded images.
+The script makes use of a sqlite database to keep track of downloaded images.

 Libraries used
 - Beautiful Soup